lannonbr/Netlify-Deploy-Bulb/README.md

+# NOTICE: This package has been deprecated and replaced with https://github.com/lannonbr/netlify-bulb

 # Netlify-Deploy-Bulb

 I've made a project using the LIFX bulbs to make a setup so when a deploy on Netlify runs, it will respond to a webhook and change the lights to show if a build was successful or not.